-What Can a Handyman Do in Washoe in Washoe County, Nevada?
+What Can a Handyman Do Without a License in Washoe in Washoe County, Nevada?

 In Washoe County, Nevada, most construction/repair work for pay requires a Nevada State Contractors Board (NSCB) contractor license unless you fall under the small-job “handyman” exemption.
 Nevada’s common handyman exemption is for jobs under $1,000 including labor and materials, and it does not allow work that requires a building permit or work in regulated trades (electrical/plumbing/HVAC) beyond very minor like-for-like swaps.
 Even when exempt from a contractor license, you still typically need a local business license where you operate (city or county for unincorporated areas).